15 Process Automation Examples

 Schools are also tasked with processing transfer applications.
 With process automation, relevant coursework is recognized and inputted.
 This eliminates the need for manual review and data entry, allowing schools to be more responsive while making fewer mistakes.

 Insurance agencies use automation to manage and process a massive number of claims.
 Automation solutions serve many important functions.
 These include tasks like claims intake, assessing damages, sending out settlement notices, and processing payments.
 With automation, insurance companies can also gain powerful insights through the extraction and analysis of traditionally inaccessible unstructured data sources.

 Success in business requires consistent and predictable cash flow.
 With automation, organizations can seamlessly create invoices, deliver them on specified dates, send payment reminders to customers, maintain electronic payment records, and assist with account reconciliation.
 In addition to getting paid faster, process automation reduces the occurrence of costly human mistakes.

 Purchase order requests are a common business process across industries.
 Traditional inefficient processes involve employees tracking down one or more supervisors for their signatures.
 With process automation, purchase order requests are automatically routed to the appropriate party for review.
-Additional features include notifications and reminders, the ability to track requests, and creating of audit trails by storing completed purchase orders.
+Additional features include notifications and reminders, the ability to track requests, and the creation of audit trails by storing completed purchase orders.

-Business process management software makes it easy for organizations to keep track of their operations, as well as design, test, and implement efficient workflows.
+Business process management software makes it easy for organizations to keep track of their operations and design, test, and implement efficient workflows.
 An intuitive dashboard provides a global overview of open tasks and projects, helping to identify potential bottlenecks before they can impact productivity.

 Logistics and supply chain management